eBay/modshot/README.md

 --exclude | -e      Paths|files|directories to be excluded. node_modules excluded by default.
                     A list can be provided -e test -e dist --tolerance | -t    Mismatch tolerance percentage.
-Defaults to  0.05% --millis | -m       The number of milliseconds to wait after page load, to take the screenshot.
+Defaults to  0.05% --delay             The number of milliseconds to wait after page load, to take the screenshot.
 Defaults to 0 --cookie | -c       The cookie value to be set in the cookie HTTP header --domain | -d       The domain to set the cookie.
 By defalut '*' would be used --prefix | -p       A prefix that would be prepended to the screenshot image name